 Looking for more hurricane planning tips?
 You’ll find them here:

-- 6 Ways to Ready Your Home for Hurricane Season
+- “6 Ways to Ready Your Home for Hurricane Irma and Other Storms“

-What’s the state of your hurricane planning?
-Share it with us by posting a comment below or at Money Talks News’ Facebook page.
+What’s the state of your preparations for hurricane season?
+Share it with us by posting a comment below or on Money Talks News’ Facebook page.